-Today the Balmoral will be stepping up to help re-imagine the Atlantic Crossings, faced by elders of the Windrush generation.
-The vessel will be delivering an innovative project by providing a setting for poetry workshops online.
+On the 22nd June 2020 the Balmoral stepped up to help re-imagine the Atlantic Crossings, faced by elders of the Windrush generation.
+The vessel delivered an innovative project by providing a setting for poetry workshops online.

-Our goal is to inform the youth on the contribution of our elders, while providing inspiring resources to help educate and inform.
-Together, we want to deliver an innovative project for Windrush Day that will be made fully accessible to children online.
+The goal was to inform the youth on the contribution of our elders, while providing inspiring resources to help educate and inform.
+Together, we delivered an innovative project for Windrush Day that will be made fully accessible to children online.
 Young individuals will be able to share their creative responses to the stories they learn of our Windrush Pioneers.

-In addition, poet Manu Maunganidze has devised a workshop which will be delivered to schools online.
-This will encourage young people to gain skill in expressing their own emotions around the Windrush celebration themes through the arts.
+In addition, poet Manu Maunganidze had devised a workshop which was delivered to schools online.
+This will help to encourage young people to gain skills in expressing their own emotions around the Windrush celebration themes through the arts.

-Manu will initiate sessions online with individual classes, and provide comment on young people’s poetry.
-The outcomes will be celebrated on Windrush Day, when Manu will lead a session streamed live from the Balmoral at Bristol’s Harbourside.
+Manu initiated sessions online with individual classes, and provided comment on young people’s poetry.
+The outcomes were celebrated on Windrush Day, when Manu led a session streamed live from the Balmoral at Bristol’s Harbourside.

-In the run-up to Windrush Celebration day an animation has been developed by Bristol filmmaker Michael D. Jenkins of 8th Sense Media.
-In collaboration with author Roger Griffith, the short film celebrates the lives and achievements of the Windrush Generation, who have settled in the United Kingdom.
+In the run-up to Windrush Celebration day an animation was developed by Bristol filmmaker Michael D. Jenkins of 8th Sense Media.
+In collaboration with author Roger Griffith, the short film celebrated the lives and achievements of the Windrush Generation, who have settled in the United Kingdom.